FlowFuse/node-red-dashboard/docs/getting-started.md

 ### Example

 Here we have a flow that will produce some client-defined data, and some shared data.
+When importing, be sure to check that in the Dashboard 2.0 sidebar, both `ui-text` and `ui-template` are checked in the "Accepts Client Data" table.

 <video controls>
     <source src="./assets/videos/demo-design-patterns.mp4" type="video/mp4">